coreinfrastructure/best-practices-badge/docs/implementation.md

   "production" or "fake_production".
 Plausible values are "debug", "info", and "warn".
 Default is "info".
 See:
   <http://guides.rubyonrails.org/debugging_rails_applications.html>
-* EMAIL_ENCRYPTION_KEY: Key to decrypt email addresses.
+* EMAIL_ENCRYPTION_KEY: Key to decrypt the stored user email addresses.
   Hexadecimal string, must be 64 hex digits (==32 bytes==256 bits).
   Used by aes-256-gcm (256-bit AES in GCM mode).
-* EMAIL_BLIND_INDEX_KEY: Key for blind index created for email (used by PBKDF2-HMAC-SHA256).
+* EMAIL_BLIND_INDEX_KEY: Key for blind index created for user email addresses (used by PBKDF2-HMAC-SHA256).
 Must be 64 hex digits (==32 bytes==256 bits).
 * BADGEAPP_DENY_LOGIN: If a non-blank value is set ("true" is recommended), then no on can log in, no one can create a new account (sign up),